Maxime-J/umami-sqlite/README.md

 or relative `DATABASE_URL=file:./database.db`.\
 In normal conditions, a relative path is relative to the prisma folder, but not necesseraly, so an absolute one is recommended.

+Using Docker, that path should likely lead to the mount point of a volume, for data persistence.

 ## How to update ?
 Reverse the patch before pulling updates
 ```